 Setting up a savings account

 Open a separate savings account dedicated solely to your emergency fund.
 Choose an account with a competitive interest rate and easy access to funds.
+Emergency funds should be easily accessible, meaning they’re not tied up in assets like real estate or lengthy investments.

+While cash is an option, keeping it on hand might lead to temptation, so it’s not typically recommended.
 “I usually recommend a mix of cash and a high-yield savings account,” says Zigmont.
 “Keeping around $1,000 in physical cash is handy for quick emergencies.”

 Interest rates on savings accounts can vary, so it’s wise to compare options before opening one.
 Money market accounts might also be worth considering.
+However, be cautious about locking your cash into short-term instruments like CDs or Treasuries.

 Growing your emergency fund